AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

     phase.addLUFuncBound(PhaseRegion,ScalarFunc,XTUVars,LowerBound,UpperBound)

-These methods can be applied to any ScalarFunction you wish to bound, however, the examples above that bound the :code:`norm` or :code:`squared_norm` are so common that we also provide methods that do just that.
-Below, we use the :code:`.addLower/Upper/NormBound` and :code:`.addLower/Upper/SquaredNormBound` methods the accomplish the same tasks as the previous code block.
+These methods can be applied to any ScalarFunction you wish to bound; however, the examples above that bound the :code:`norm` or :code:`squared_norm` are so common that we also provide methods that do just that.
+Below, we use the :code:`.addLower/Upper/NormBound` and :code:`.addLower/Upper/SquaredNormBound` methods that accomplish the same tasks as the previous code block.

 .. code-block:: python